Mansoor (wrestler): Maximum Male Models (2022–2023)

-On 22 April 2022, in a dark segment on SmackDown, Mansoor turned heel when he was announced as the newest member of LA Knight's stable, Knight Model Management alongside Mace.
+On April 22, 2022, in a dark segment on SmackDown, Mansoor turned heel for the first time in his career when he was announced as the newest member of LA Knight's stable, Knight Model Management alongside Mace.
 On the July 1 episode of SmackDown, Knight, now known as Max Dupri, announced Mace and Mansoor, under the tweaked names ma.çé and mån.sôör, as his new tag team, Maximum Male Models.
 Maximum Male Models later welcomed Maxxine Dupri, Max's (kayfabe) sister, to manage the team.
 Maximum Male Models joined the Raw brand on February 6, 2023, and remained on Raw following the 2023 Draft.
 After weeks of spending time with Otis of the Alpha Academy, Maxxine left Maximum Male Models to join Alpha Academy on the May 15 episode of Raw when she cheered on Otis and Chad Gable eliminating ma.çé and mån.sôör in the Intercontinental Championship number one contenders' battle royal match.
 After months of inactivity, ma.çé and mån.sôör were both released from their WWE contracts on September 21.

 Return to the independent circuit (2023–present)

-Al-Shehail, reverting to his previous ring name Mansoor, made a surprise appearance at Deadlock Pro-Wrestling (DPW) 2nd Anniversary taping on 10 December 2023 as part of the tag team MxM alongside Mason D. Madden (formerly known as Dio Maddin, Mace and ma.çé in WWE).
-DPW announced that MxM would make their debut at DPW Live 4 on 20 January 2024.On 11 December 2023, Game Changer Wrestling (GCW) announced that Mansoor would make his debut at Look At Me on 26 January 2024.
+Al-Shehail, reverting to his previous ring name Mansoor, made a surprise appearance at Deadlock Pro-Wrestling (DPW) 2nd Anniversary taping on December 10, 2023, as part of the tag team MxM alongside Mason Madden (formerly Mace).
+DPW announced that MxM would make their debut at DPW Live 4 on January 20, 2024.
+On December 11, 2023, Game Changer Wrestling (GCW) announced that Mansoor would make his debut at Look At Me on January 26, 2024.
 On April 13, MxM appeared for the Ugandan-based Soft Ground Wrestling (SGW) promotion, with their appearance helping give the rising promotion further notoriety, with many other wrestlers from promotions such as AEW and TNA showing their support for both the team and the promotion itself.
 On April 27, MxM appeared in the Middle East for Kingdom Pro Wrestling (KPW) promotion, in a show called KPW ComicCon.